-By order, JOHN NEWTON, Commissioner of Public Works.
+JOHN NEWTON, Commissioner of Public Works

-DEPARTMENT OF PUBLIC WORKS,
+DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, No. 37 CHAMBERS STREET, New York, June 21, 1887.

-COMMISSIONER'S OFFICE,

-No. 31 CHAMBERS STREET,

-NEW YORK, June 21, 1887.

-PUBLIC NOTICE AS TO WATER RATES.
+PUBLIC NOTICE AS TO WATER RATES

-PUBLIC NOTICE IS HEREBY GIVEN THAT in compliance with the provisions of chapter 559, Laws of 1887, amending sections 350 and 921 of the New York City Consolidation Act of 1882, passed June 9, 1887, the following changes are made in charging and collecting water rents:
+PUBLIC NOTICE IS HEREBY GIVEN THAT in compliance with the provisions of chapter 559, Laws of 1887, amending sections 350 and 521 of the New York City Consolidation Act of 1882, passed June 9, 1887 the following changes are made in charging and collecting water refer.